 Amber Glass Bottles Amber Glass is great for storing finished products or longer term storage.
 The darker color helps protect from aging.

 Digital Scale I use this simple kitchen scale for measuring weights for recipes and finished product to be sold.

-Mortar & Pestle A great tool for grinding your dry herbs.
+Mortar & Pestle A great tool for grinding and blending your dry herbs.

 Herb Scissors These are such a time saver!
 I have used regular scissors, but these seem to get the job done so much faster!
 Definitely worth it in my opinion.

 Tins These tins are awesome for storing finished products such as salves & balms.